Skip to content

 • Simpler parsing for both the compiler and LLMs generating code

-• Common mistake prevention: fn foo<T>(x: T) is rejected with a clear hint
+• fn foo<T>(x: T) is rejected at parse time

 • Protocols — defining and implementing protocol bounds